 You can request a bone density test at the radiology departments of most hospitals and medical centres around Singapore.
 Before you can book an appointment to take a bone density test you need a referral from your doctor.
 Most appointments are held in the morning.
 A bone mineral density test costs around $150.
 The cost of a bone mineral density test can be claimed under MediSave as you can claim a maximum of $300 a year to cover the cost of scans to diagnose your medical condition.

 We hope that this article has let you become more well-informed about what a bone scan involves and how you can get one in Singapore.
 Our Homage Care Pros can further support you in your healthcare journey by providing the expertise needed to help you manage your condition.
 Our Care Pros are trained to help you with physiotherapy to recover mobility after an injury, guide you through exercises to improve your physical function, and facilitate transport to medical appointments.
-We can also help you conduct general health screenings at home to check for other conditions.
 Use our app to arrange for one of our Care Pros to come to your doorstep in just hours so that you can receive care from the comfort of your home.

 Looking for someone to care for your loved ones?